ropensci/mapscanner/README.md

 subsequently modified – drawn-over and scanned-in – versions will be rectified.
 The `.pdf` format is generated because it will generally be the most convenient for printing, while the rectification itself requires `.png`-format images.

+### Map rectification
-The magic happens via the [`RNiftyReg` package](https://github.com/jonclayden/RNiftyReg), itself primarily intended to align brain scans and other medical images, but which is precisely the tool needed here.

-The `mapscanner` package comes with two sample `.png` images which can be used to demonstrate functionality.
+The magic within the `mapscanner` package happens via the [`RNiftyReg` package](https://github.com/jonclayden/RNiftyReg), itself primarily intended to align brain scans and other medical images, but which is precisely the tool needed here.
+The package comes with two sample `.png` images which can be used to demonstrate map rectification.
 In the following code, `f_modified` is the image shown above, modified from the original by drawing a red line around a particular region of Omaha.

 ``` r
 f_orig <- system.file ("extdata", "omaha.png", package = "mapscanner")